The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Though the show is never boring it can be confusing at times to know which part of Heidi's psyche we are eavesdropping on.

 The play's galloping pace that sometimes makes it feel like a runaway horse on stage, does slow down enough to allow you to reconsider some pivotal moments in American history when a specific amendment facilitated a major change in the social fabric of our country.
-Schreck best illustrates this when she is in her 15 year-old debater and is asked to speak extemporaneously—and from a personal perspective—on the Fourteenth Amendment.
+Schreck best illustrates this when she is in her 15 year-old debater persona and is asked to speak extemporaneously—and from a personal perspective—on the Fourteenth Amendment.
 She breathlessly dives into her argument, and notes how the Fourteenth Amendment fueled the Civil Rights Movement with a lot of legwork from notables like Dr. Martin Luther King, Jr., Dorothy Height, Rosa Parks, and Bayard Rustin.

 No, Schreck isn't soft-pedaling the Fourteenth Amendment here, for in the next beat she points out that it is in this same amendment that she first discovered the word "male" introduced in a clause to clarify the gender of those eligible to vote in 18th century America.
 She adds that her father, who was helping her with her speech, took some of the sting out of that passage by interpreting the Constitution as a brilliant but incomplete document.
-He cooked up the term "penalty box" which he said was the reason that females had to wait before gaining voting parity with males.
+He cooked up the term "penalty box," which he said was the reason that females had to wait before gaining voting parity with males.

-The 15-year-old Schreck d swallowed her father's bait.
+The 15-year-old Schreck swallowed her father's bait.
 But looking back on her father's interpretation of the gender-divide in the Constitution prompts her to state that women surely had to wait a long, long time for the Nineteenth Amendment to arrive and undo that "penalty box."

-Schreck gathers more steam as she plunges some of the Supreme Court decisions that have put a permanent blot on American history.
+Schreck gathers more steam as she plunges into some of the Supreme Court decisions that have put a permanent blot on American history.
 She refers to the Dred Scott vs. Sanford case as the most "disgusting Supreme Court decision" ever to pass through the hallowed halls of the institution.
-Though, the slave who famously sued for his freedom in 1857 and lost his case in a 7-2 vote, Schreck soberly notes that Scott's brave spirit sowed the seeds for later victories — and in fact, opened the door to Lincoln's signing the Emancipation Proclamation.
+Though the slave famously sued for his freedom in 1857 and lost his case in a 7-2 vote, Schreck soberly notes that Scott's brave spirit sowed the seeds for later victories — and in fact, opened the door to Lincoln's signing the Emancipation Proclamation.

 Perhaps the most poignant story is about her great-great grandma Theressa Birgitta Katerina Hildegard Finkas who her great-great grandpa ordered from a catalogue for $75.
 Schreck now wonders if Theressa took a leap of faith when she left her native Germany to get married, or if she was pressured by family members to pack up and go to America?
 Schreck doesn't pretend to know the answer to this, but we do learn that Theressa died of melancholia at age 36 in a state mental hospital and never became a citizen.
 Moreover, Schreck suspects that Theressa may well be the reason that all the women on the maternal side of her family tend to cry in the same melodramatic way.
 Schreck refers to it as "Greek tragedy crying" and demonstrates this crying phenomenon.

-While I found the piece entertaining and instructive throughout, the constant shifting between the younger and older Heidi did does sometimes undermine it, giving the impression that Schreck can't make up her mind which Heidi can tell her story.
+While I found the piece entertaining and instructive throughout, the constant shifting between the younger and older Heidi does sometimes undermine it, giving the impression that Schreck can't make up her mind which Heidi can tell her story.
 Consequently, she remains a wee bit outside both her personae.

 That said, What the Constitution Means to Me is a compelling exploration of this vital document.
 And, oh yes, you'll go home with a pocket Constitution to thumb through on your own.